While we haven't met, if you work at a church there are a few things I'm pretty sure apply to you.

 As far as my background goes, well, I'm originally from Oklahoma.
 However, I currently live Iowa.

 My husband and I married in 2014.
-We joined the parenting ranks with a baby girl in 2017 and have a German Shepherd who might be a tad bit spoiled.
+We joined the parenting ranks with a baby girl in 2017, a baby boy in 2019, and have a German Shepherd who might be a tad bit spoiled.